A26 Dualling: Glarryford to A44 Drones Road junction - overview

 Scheme overview:

-The proposed scheme consists of the provision of 8km of new dual carriageway between Glarryford and the A44 Drones Road (the Ballycastle Fork).
-This section is currently a single 2-way carriageway which carries 18,000 vehicles per day.
-The improvement is predominately online with the section adjacent to the Frossess trees going marginally off line.
+This scheme consisted of the provision of 8km of new dual carriageway between Glarryford and the A44 Drones Road (the Ballycastle Fork).
+This section was previously a single 2-way carriageway which carried 18,000 vehicles per day.
+This improvement is predominately online with the section adjacent to the Frosses trees going marginally offline.

 Scheme summary: